Greensboro station (Washington Metro)

-Greensboro station (preliminary names Tysons Central 7, Tysons Central) is a Washington Metro station in Tysons, in Fairfax County, Virginia, on the Silver Line.
+Greensboro station (preliminary names Tysons Central 7, Tysons Central) is a Washington Metro station in Tysons, Virginia, United States, on the Silver Line.
 It opened on July 26, 2014, as part of phase 1 of the Silver Line.
 Greensboro is one of four Metro stations in the Tysons area and is to be part of the massive regeneration of the district.

 Station layout

 Like Spring Hill station, Greensboro was built in the median of SR 7 with a single island platform serving two tracks.
 However, unique among all Silver Line stations in Tysons, it was built partially at ground level and sub-surface.
 The construction and overall design of the station is similar to that of on the Green Line because of its depressed but open-air layout.
 This is the result of the south end of the station acting as the western portal for the connecting tunnel leading to SR 123 while SR 7 slopes upwards towards the east.
 A mezzanine covering the central half of the platform contains ticket machines and faregates; two aerial walkway exits cross either side of Route 7 and meet at the mezzanine.
 The main platform has a height of -10 ft at its east end and 8 ft at its west end.